ertsoft/first_database/README.md

 # first_database
 A project about the management of a medium-sized school.
-The project is made in SQLServer
+The project is made in SQL Server
 # database content :
   - 22 tabels
   - 480 students